 Safety precautions shall be exercised, observed and complied with at all times - no exceptions.
 All employees are required to attend General Safety Orientation and may be required to attend Laboratory Safety Orientation depending upon duties and tasks performed.
 In addition, lab specific or task specific training may be required depending upon requirements of the laboratory assigned or employed.
 Students must become acquainted with all safety rules and procedures before working in the machine shop or laboratories.
-Manglai Zhou, the department safety coordinator, can be reached at manglai.zhou@ucr.edu.
+Manglai Zhou, the department safety coordinator, can be reached at manglai.zhou@ucr.edu or in room 137 of Winston Chung Hall.